pleonova/pleonova.github.io/_pages/about.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/my-background5.JPG" alt="">

 <br /><br />
-## Beyond Engineering & Data Science
+## For Fun

 When I'm not building AI systems or analyzing data, you'll find me outdoors - snowboarding in the mountains during winter or playing Ultimate Frisbee in the park during summer.
-I'm also passionate about [woodworking](https://www.instructables.com/My-First-Piece-of-Furniture-a-Bar-Cart/), [photography](http://girlandcamera.wixsite.com/novaphotography), and enjoy strategic board games like Terra Mystica and Brass: Birmingham.

-I believe in continuous learning and sharing knowledge with the community.
-You can explore my latest projects and educational resources in the [Projects](https://pleonova.github.io/projects/) sections.
+When I'm inside, I love nothing more than a good book ([my most recent books](https://www.goodreads.com/review/list/161502381?shelf=read)) or playing strategic board game with friends (my all time favorite is Brass: Birmingham).
+I also love building furniture ([my first instructables](https://www.instructables.com/My-First-Piece-of-Furniture-a-Bar-Cart/)), and while my SLR camera is a little dusty these days, I used to be quite into photography ([my photo collection](https://girlandcamera.wixsite.com/novaphotography)).